server-state/system-information-module/README.md

-# template-module
+# system information module
-Default template for server-base modules
+A module to view characteristics of your system

 This output generates a straight base to provide other applications useful information like server-state example [client-base](https://github.com/server-state/client-base).

 ### Checklist for using this template
-- [ ] Change name and description in this README
+- [x] Change name and description in this README
 - [ ] Change the package name in the `package.json`
 - [ ] Change the repository, issue and other urls as well as the `author` field in the `package.json`, as needed
 - [ ] Familiarize yourself with the specifications for modules, which can be found in https://github.com/server-state/specs.